caiocmello/caiocmello.github.io/_pages/about.md

 _Nationalism, internationalism and sporting identity: the London and Rio Olympics_

-My project explores the media coverage of the Olympic Games in a cross-cultural, cross-lingual and temporal perspective.
+My research explores the media coverage of the Olympic Games in a cross-cultural, cross-lingual and temporal perspective.
 I'm especially interested in comparing how the concept of 'Olympic legacy' has been approached by the Brazilian and British media considering different locations, languages and social-political contexts.
 This research is conducted under the supervision of [Professor Jane Winters](https://research.sas.ac.uk/search/staff/126/professor-jane-winters) and [Martin Steer](https://research.sas.ac.uk/search/staff/405/mr-marty-steer/).
 This research is part of the CLEOPATRA project, which aims to explore major events that influence and shape our lives and our societies through advanced cross-lingual processing of textual and visual information.

-My main research interests lie in the fields of digital methods, Natural Language Processing techniques (NLP), data visualisation, media studies, urban studies and digital activism.

 ### Publications